Unique Stable Matchings: Stable matchings and directed graphs

 The following example serves three purposes.
 First, we use it to introduce matching digraphs in a more rigorous manner than at the end of Section \ref{sec:Results}.
-Second, the preference lists possess a cycle (in fact more than one), and hence none of the existing sufficient conditions available in the literature would immediately conclude that there is a unique stable matching.
+Second, the preference lists possess a cycle (in fact more than one), so the acyclicity condition that is sufficient for uniqueness cannot be invoked to conclude that there is a unique stable matching.
 And yet there is a unique stable matching.
-Third, given that there is a unique stable matching, part \ref{thmStatementSingleton} of Theorem \ref{thm:uniqueStableE} confirms that the IDUA will collapse each individuals preference list to a singleton.
+Third, given that there is a unique stable matching, part \ref{thmStatementSingleton} of Theorem \ref{thm:uniqueStableE} confirms that the IDUA will collapse each market participant's preference list to a singleton.
 We will use this fact to illustrate how IDUA operates, and to show how visually intuitive the procedure is when a matching problem is reformulated using digraphs.

 \begin{example} Let $P_{2}$ be an instance of the matching problem in which there are three workers and three firms.
 That is, $\Workers = \set{\worker{1}, \worker{2}, \worker{3}}$ and $\Firms = \set{\firm{1}, \firm{2}, \firm{3}}$.
 Preferences are as follows: